rhugonnet/ww_tvol_study/README.md

 [SRTM30_PLUS v8.0](https://researchdata.edu.au/global-hillshading-srtm30plus-source-ucsd/690579)), buffered RGI 6.0
 outlines (see *inventories/*), or auxiliary files of the data analysis not shared through the dataset (available upon request).

-Additionally, we can also display other variables of the dataset.
-For example, using the equivalent of Extended Data Fig. 7 colored by the number of valid observation by 5-year period.
+Using the figure scripts, we can also display other variables of the dataset.
+For example, we can show the number of valid observation by 5-year period on the same tiling than Extended Data Fig. 7.
-Some examples are given in *dataset/examples_figs/*, with figures directly below:
+Some examples are available in *dataset/examples_figs/*, with resulting figures directly below:

 **Mean elevation change rate of full period on 2x2° tiles with dot size as glacierized area (4x2° for latitude higher than 60°, 4x4° for latitudes higher than 74°)**